- Explain the difference between ruminants and hindgut fermenters

 Use of pasteurized non-saleable milk may be cost-effective.
 Pros include reduced pathogen transmission compared to raw milk, improved rate of gain compared to traditional milk replacer, improved calf health, improved economic efficiency, and use of a non-saleable product.
 Cons include cost of pasteurization and need for more intensive management and monitoring compared to conventional milk replacer programs.

 Transition Phase (3-4 weeks to weaning at about 8 weeks)

 The diet is milk, grain, and water.
 During this phase, the calf begins to develop a functional rumen capable of digesting dry feed.
 Rumen development takes a minimum of three weeks.
 Rumen development is accomplished by grain feeding to promote butyric and propionic acid production, lowering pH and increasing growth of micro-organisms.
 This increases the size and muscularity of the rumen, and promotes development of papillae while the microflora is established.
 The rumen will not develop on a milk-only diet or on milk and forage.
 Grain feeding is required for development of the rumen in size and function.
 Forages are not recommended prior to weaning because microbes are not initially capable of fermenting forages, forage fermentation that may occur is associated with acetate production that does not stimulate rumen development, and forages fill the rumen and displace starter grains that would promote rumen development.
-Note that this is for DAIRY calves, not BEEF calves.
-Beef calves are raised entirely differently, reaching 4-5 months of age before weaning.
-During that prolonged transition phase, beef calves nibble on grass and grass seed heads while grazing and generally are also offered some grain as creep feed.
-Rumen development is slower in beef calves than in dairy calves but will still occur.
+Note that this is for dairy calves; beef calf management is described below.

 Reduce stress by spreading out changes: